light blue fluffy hand drawn clouds over a royal blue background with brush stroke texture

 Freed from the can’ts and won’ts of yesterday, we dare to dream of a new era.

-At Healthy Teen Network, we believe every young person has the right to be who they are and love who they love.
+At Healthy Teen Network, we believe that every young person has a right to live their authentic sexuality.
 And we see you, the professionals and caring adults, helping them do this.
-We know you do your best when you're connected to great opportunities and resources.
-That's why we're here...to help make those connections and support you.
+We know you do your best when you’re connected to great opportunities and resources.
+That’s why we’re here…to help make those connections and support you.
 Read more about us.